Non integrability of a self-gravitating Riemann liquid ellipsoid: Non-integrability

-So, to ``kill'' this $D_\infty$ that could appear in $G_3$, we just need to derivate one more time.
-We get then

-where we take the power $120$ instead $60$ because $ \mathcal{D}(D_\infty)=\mathbb{Z}_2$, and so the additional derivation does not kill it completely.
 Analysis of singularities of equation \eqref{maineq2} shows that all its singularities are regular, and then that the equation is Fuchsian.
-This implies that the Galois group of equation \eqref{maineq2} over $\mathbb{C}(t)$ is the Zariski closure of the monodromy group $G_3$.
-Suppose now that the Galois group of equation \eqref{maineq2} over $\mathbb{C}(t)$ has not its identity component solvable.
-Following Kovacic's algorithm, the only possible groups contain $SL_2(\mathbb{C})$.
-So one would need that $G_3$ is Zariski dense in $SL_2(\mathbb{C})$.
-We have that
+This implies that the Galois group $G_3$ of equation \eqref{maineq2} over the differential field $K_0$ of rational functions on $\mathcal{S}$ is exactly the Zariski closure of the monodromy group $G_2$.
+Thus we obtain also the property

-The application commutator and elevating to power $120$ are continuous (in the Zariski topology, rational fractions are continuous), so this would imply that $id$ is dense in $SL_2(\mathbb{C})$.
-Impossible.\\ \end{pf}